 - students may be required to deliver additional speeches at the discretion of the instructor

-- Course Students satisfy the Course Learning Goals via tests, written class exercises, papers, critical listening assignments, class participation and individual oral presentations.
+Students satisfy the course learning goals via tests, written class exercises, papers, critical listening assignments, class participation, and individual oral presentations.

-The artifacts produced for the Core Assessment include a presentation outline for one speech (for Critical Thinking and Problem Solving), a video recording of one speech (for Creative Expression and Oral Presentation), and a written assessment that requires research, ethics, evaluation and citation of sources (for Information Literacy).
+The artifacts produced include a presentation outline for one speech, a video recording of one speech, and a written assessment that requires research, ethics, evaluation, and citation of sources.

-- Each instructor must distribute a course format on the first day of class.
+- Each instructor must distribute a course syllabus on the first day of class.